-Although not everything is the responsibility of the guides and for that reason it’s important that they form part of the decision-making bodies: in public administrations, companies… which is not very common.
+Although not everything is the responsibility of the guides and for that reason, it’s important that they form part of the decision-making bodies: in public administrations, companies… which is not very common.

-As coordinator of the postgraduate degree in ecotourism and nature guiding at the Autonomous University of Barcelona, do you witness growing interest in the topic, among students?
+As coordinator of the postgraduate degree in ecotourism and nature guiding at the Autonomous University of Barcelona, do you witness a growing interest in the topic, among students?

 Well, surprisingly, yes, quite a lot.
-At the start in the middle of the economic crisis it was difficult, with students only essentially from our surrounding area.
+At the start in the middle of the economic crisis, it was difficult, with students only essentially from our surrounding area.
 This year more than half of the students are from different places around the world: from China to Patagonia.

-And increasingly more students with a lot of interest and from places with an immense potential for the development of quality in ecotourism – like Colombia, Brazil, or Chile.
+And increasingly more students with a lot of interest and from places with immense potential for the development of quality in ecotourism – like Colombia, Brazil, or Chile.

 I think that ecotourism is going to keep growing every day, because there is a social demand from the public to be closer to nature and to do so in a more respectful and conscious way.

-We need good professionals and for that we also need good training.
+We need good professionals and for that, we also need good training.

-Where do you see the link between preservation of natural diversity and cultural identity, for example in Catalonia?
+Where do you see the link between the preservation of natural diversity and cultural identity, for example in Catalonia?